What is "Sextortion Email (Dash)"?

 How do spam campaigns infect computers?

-Text presented in the "Sextortion Email (Dash)" email letter:
+Text presented in the "Sextortion Email (Dash)" email message:

 Hi, this email has been sent from your email account, check the From: field!